113 Degrees... Seriously?

-I've lived in Arizona for going on 27 years now and every year there is a week that I wonder why I live here and how I could possibly make it through another year.
+I've lived in Arizona for going on 27 years now, and every year there is a week that I wonder why I live here and how I could make it through another year.
 This week may not have been that bad, but it was close.
 The thing is, I still drink coffee... a lot of coffee.
-I actually still enjoy a hot cup of coffee in the morning.
-But when it's 2pm and 113 out, that afternoon cup of hot coffee does not sound super appealing.
+I still enjoy a hot cup of coffee in the morning.
+But when it's 2 pm and 113 out, that afternoon cup of hot coffee does not sound super appealing.
 So what do I do to enjoy the coffee in this heat?

 I drink it iced.
-However, I have found that taking a normal cup of coffee and pouring it over ice does not cut if for me.
+However, I have found that taking a normal cup of coffee and pouring it over ice does not cut it for me.
 It tastes too watered down and just loses some of what makes coffee great.
 I use one of a few different brewing methods to make the best cup of iced coffee.
-Here are my 3 favorites.
+Here are my three favorites.

 The other method that I use regularly is the Hario iced pour over kit.
 It works in a very similar manner to a standard pour over, except there is a reservoir for ice and the proportions are perfect for a great pure cup of iced coffee.
-It's a single cup brewer that makes an amazing cup of coffee.
+It's a single cup brewer that makes a fantastic cup of coffee.

 I'm hoping to be able to offer all three of these as well as some other of my favorite brewing equipment very soon.

-If you're looking for our favorite coffees for these brewing methods, we actually have a few roasted specifically for cold brew coffee
+If you're looking for our favorite coffees for these brewing methods, we have a few roasted specifically for cold brew coffee.